agroknow/ieru-api-server/README.md

 Install the database dumps ieru_organic_analytics.sql and ieru_organic_oauth.sql in the local MySQL database.

-On each API directory there is a Config.php file.
-In there you can change the user and password to your local MyQSL server.

 **Configure api.php file**

+In the api.php file you can change the access data for each database needed on the project.

 For allowing javascript cross domain calls (e.g: requesting API from the organic edunet web app), you can configure the value of the constant XDOMAIN_ALLOWED_SERVER located in the php file, but by default it allows Ajax calls from any server.
 Include "http://" in the server name.
 Useful too for development and preproduction machines.